A Living Will is a type of health care directive that lets you define your wishes for medical treatment and care in an emergency situation.

 - Preference in case of a terminal condition: An injury or illness where death is imminent.

-- Preference in case of the persistent vegetative state: A condition where you are unresponsive and unconscious for an extended period of time.
+- Preference in case of the persistent vegetative state: A condition where you are unresponsive and unconscious for an extended period.

 - Preference in case of end-stage condition: An advanced and incurable condition where you will continue to deteriorate until you die.